tozd/docker-nginx-mailer/README.md

 Image extending [tozd/nginx](https://gitlab.com/tozd/docker/nginx) image with a simple e-mailing out of the container using [nullmailer](http://untroubled.org/nullmailer/).

+When `LOG_TO_STDOUT` is set to `1`, Docker image logs output to stdout and stderr.
+All stdout output is JSON.

 ## GitHub mirror

 There is also a [read-only GitHub mirror available](https://github.com/tozd/docker-nginx-mailer),